Deploying Qt applications

 - The path to the deployment directory is given an optional argument given with the parameter

-is called). - The path to the executable to be inspected is given as last argument.
+--dir(default is the path wherewindeployqtis called). - The path to the executable to be inspected is given as last argument.

 The deployment directory can then be bundled with the executable.